Payroll Compliance Watchouts

 Every state has a unique Worker’s Compensation program to provide compensation to employees who are injured on the job.
 It’s important to keep up-to-date on any changes, especially if you have offices in multiple locations.

 - Federal & State Payroll Taxes

 Payroll tax is one of the most regulated parts of running a business.
 You’re responsible for meeting federal, state and local tax requirements which includes paying and reporting employer and employee payroll taxes.

 The FLSA, the federal law that mandates a minimum wage and overtime pay, only applies to employees and not contractors, which is an important distinction.

 If an employer misclassifies workers as FLSA exempt, it’s likely by accident.
 Regardless of intent, if overtime wages aren’t paid employers may be in danger of lawsuits and penalties.

 Employers are working with independent contractors and interns more than ever.
 But as you may know, gig workers aren’t entitled to benefits such as overtime pay and minimum wage.
 If your employers aren’t properly classified, they could miss out on benefits, and that could put your organization in hot water.

-Here’s a breakdown of FLSA violations in 2018:
+Here’s a breakdown of the most common FLSA violations:

 How to Classify Employees & Independent Contractors